manwar/perlweeklychallenge-club/challenge-206/matthias-muth/README.md

-# Uniq anyone?
+# All the permutations...
-**Challenge 205 solutions in Perl by Matthias Muth**
+**Challenge 206 solutions in Perl by Matthias Muth**

-## Task 1: Third Highest
+## Task 1: Shortest Time

-> You are given an array of integers.<br/>
+> You are given a list of time points, at least 2, in the 24-hour clock format `HH:MM`.<br/>
-Write a script to find out the _Third Highest_ if found otherwise return the maximum.
+> Write a script to find out the shortest time in minutes between any two time points.

+The examples given are important for understanding that the shortest time between two time points might also span over midnight.

+##### CONTINUE HERE

 Thinking about a solution I start at the end:<br/>
 I imagine simply getting the result from the ordered list of input values -- just take the third value, and it there isn't any, take the first.
 So sort and return -- easy!